Gregory's wolf: Description

-The subspecies was described as being larger than the red wolf, but more slender and tawny.
+The subspecies was described as being larger than the Texas red wolf, but more slender and tawny.
 Its coloring includes a combination of black, grey, and white, along with a large amount of cinnamon coloring along the back of its body and the top of its head.
 It weighs around 60 to 70 lb on average.

+Range

+Historically, Gregory's wolf ranged throughout the Mississippi River basin and extended northward toward Warsaw, Illinois and Wabash, Indiana.
+They were also found in western Kentucky and western Tennessee, and roamed the Ozark Mountain region throughout southern Missouri and southeastern Oklahoma.
+They could be found in most of Arkansas, apart from the northwestern region.
+Gregory's wolves reached the lower terrains of Louisiana and extended westward towards eastern Texas.